-President Trump ties Biden to Virginia governor at rally in an effort to portray him as extreme
+President Trump ties Biden to Virginia governor at rally in effort to portray Dem as extreme

+"Only by voting for me can you save your country and can you save your Second Amendment," Trump tells crowd

-President Trump took his stump speech into a key "purple" state Friday, telling Virginians their Gov. Ralph Northam represents the kind of governance they'll get on a national scale if they vote for former Vice President Joe Biden in November.
+President Trump took his stump speech into a key "purple" state Friday, telling Virginians their Gov. Ralph Northam represents the kind of governance they'll get on a national scale if they vote for Democratic presidential nominee Joe Biden in November.

-"Only by voting for me, can you save your country and can you save your Second Amendment," Trump declared while speaking from a hangar at Newport News/Williamsburg International Airport.
+"Only by voting for me can you save your country and can you save your Second Amendment," Trump declared while speaking outside a hangar at Newport News/Williamsburg International Airport.

-Trump argued that by backing Northam, a physician who supports late-term abortion, Biden had backed the governor's opposition to life-saving medical care for infants born alive after abortions and Northam's pro-gun control agenda.
-Although Biden campaigned with Northam in 2017, he later called for his resignation in response to photos that surfaced with Northam in blackface.
+The president also argued that by backing Northam, a physician who supports late-term abortion, Biden had backed the governor's opposition to life-saving medical care for infants born alive after abortions -- as well as Northam's pro-gun control agenda.
+Although Biden campaigned with Northam in 2017, he later called for the governor's resignation in response to photos that allegedly showed Northam in blackface.

-According to the Virginia-Pilot, hundreds of people attended with doors opening at 6 p.m.
-ET, although people started lining up prior to that.
-Trump's comments came just after he signed an executive order ensuring that federally-funded programs and facilities provided that type of care, and as he was expected to nominate a pro-life justice to the Supreme Court -- a controversial decision that will likely enrage the left and rally his base.
+According to the Virginian-Pilot of Norfolk, hundreds of people attended Friday's rally, for which doors opened at 6 p.m.
+ET, although people started lining up long before that.
+Trump's comments came just after he signed an executive order ensuring that federally funded programs and facilities provided care for infants, and as he was expected Saturday to nominate a pro-life justice to the Supreme Court -- a controversial decision that will likely enrage the left and rally his base.

 TRUMP SIGNS 'BORN ALIVE' EXECUTIVE ORDER AIMED AT PROTECTING ABORTION SURVIVORS

 "They say the biggest thing you can do is the appointment of judges, but especially the appointment of Supreme Court justices.
-That's the single biggest thing a president can do because it sets the tone of the country for 40 years, 50 years -- I mean a long time," said Trump, who is expected to announce Saturday his nominee to replace the late Supreme Court Justice Ruth Bader Ginsburg.
+That's the single biggest thing a president can do because it sets the tone of the country for 40 years, 50 years -- I mean a long time," said Trump, whose expected nominee would succeed the late Justice Ruth Bader Ginsburg.

-"If given the power, the radical left will pack the Supreme Court with extremists who will strike the words 'under God' from the pledge of allegiance," he said.
-He went on to describe Biden as a "weak" nominee who "surrendered" his party to radicals.
+"If given the power, the radical left will pack the Supreme Court with extremists who will strike the words 'under God' from the Pledge of Allegiance," he said.
+The president went on to describe Biden as a "weak" nominee who "surrendered" his party to radicals.

+"If given the power, the radical left will pack the Supreme Court with extremists who will strike the words 'under God' from the Pledge of Allegiance."

-A campaign official told Fox News the trip was as much about the neighboring battleground state of North Carolina as it was about Virginia.
+A Trump 2020 Campaign official told Fox News the trip was as much about the neighboring battleground state of North Carolina as it was about Virginia.
 "Thirty-nine days from now, we're going to win Virginia, we're going to win North Carolina," Trump said during the rally.

-During his speech, Trump also pledged to extend to North Carolina and Virginia an off-shore drilling moratorium he approved for Flordia and Georgia.
+During his speech, Trump also pledged to extend to North Carolina and Virginia an off-shore drilling moratorium he approved for Flordia, Georgia, and South Carolina -- something state Democrats requested earlier in the week, according to the Eastern Shore Post.

-Generally viewed as a purple state, Virginia backed former Democratic presidential nominee Hillary Clinton by five percentage points over Trump in 2016.
+Generally viewed as a purple state, Virginia backed former Democratic presidential nominee Hillary Clinton by 5 percentage points over Trump in 2016.
 According to RealClearPolitics in FiveThirtyEight, former Vice President Biden has consistently led Trump in polling from the state.
 As of Friday, the Democratic nominee enjoyed an average lead of 11 percentage points, according to RealClearPolitics.

 VIRGINIA COUNTIES SEE MULTIPLE ABSENTEE BALLOTS SENT TO MORE THAN 1,000 VOTERS

-Prior to the event, Virginia’s public health department sent a letter warning that the rally, which took place in an airport hangar, could be risky given the ongoing coronavirus pandemic.
+Prior to the event, Virginia’s public health department sent a letter warning that the rally could be risky given the ongoing coronavirus pandemic.

 Dr. Natasha Dwamena, a Department of Public Health district director, told the company leasing the hangar that the expected 4,000 attendees would violate Northam’s executive order generally banning gatherings of more than 250 people.
 She said the rally should be canceled, rescheduled or scaled down to comply with the governor’s order.